 There are essentially 5 steps to the Creative Process.
 They are: Preparation, Incubation, Illumination, Evaluation and Implementation.
 Each of these have distinct characteristics and by walking through each of them, you provide the chance to look at something from a variety of perspectives.

-Preparation: becoming curious after encountering a problem and beginning to plan actions that will help to solve that problem.
+Becoming curious after encountering a problem and beginning to plan actions that will help to solve that problem.

 This is when the idea is in the back of your mind and you’re continuing to mull it over.

 As the idea begins to take shape in your subconscious, you feel like you’ve had an “ah-ha” moment and the path become clear.

 After having your epiphany, you look at your solution from all angles to see if this is truly what you were looking for.

 This is the act of transforming your idea into practice.

 Left alone, these 5 steps are key elements for artists as they move through the creative process.
 Yet, if we extrapolate them into the classroom, we can see that they can be modified and used as a means of learning to ask interesting questions and ultimately, in persevering through activities by which we stand to develop new understandings.
-Let’s take a NEW look:

 Choose a topic you’d like to study and reason for why you’d like to study it.

 Write down all of the questions you have about that topic.
 Narrow your focus.
 Edit.
 Revise.
 Add more questions.

 Looking at your revised list, choose one question and ask another question about it.
 Then ask another question about that question.
 Do this one more time.
 By the third time, you should have an interesting question about your original topic that you’d like to explore.

 Take a good look at that question.
 Is this the one you want to spend your time and energy on?
 If not, are there other questions that you wrote to which you have a stronger pull?
 Choose your question at this point.

 Conduct your research and learning based on the question that you chose.
 Go through the creative process when developing your answer.

 To take the time to view the process that is going on in your mind and to have some control over it.
 By going through this process, students will be able to gain a new sense of rigor to what they are studying, and you won’t have any more reports on “Why did Columbus sail the ocean blue?”